 - reduce cholesterol levels

-- thin the blood
+- thin your blood

-- reduce coagulation of the blood
+- reduce coagulation of your blood

 - quitting smoking